pinglamb/math/groups/group-actions.md

 > By definition, $e_G \in \text{Stab}(x)$.
 > For $a, b \in \text{Stab}(x)$, $b^{-1}$ fixes $x$ and so as $ab^{-1}$, so $ab^{-1} \in \text{Stab}(x)$.

+In fact, conversely, every subgroup is a stabilizer that fixes some elements in $X$.

 > *Definition.*{: .def}
 > An action is **transitive** if for all $x \in X$, $\text{orb}(x) = X$.